As an Amazon Associate I earn from qualifying purchases.

 - 2 tablespoons toasted pine nuts, chopped

-- 2 tablespoons grated cheese (I like grana padano)
+- 2 tablespoons grated cheese (I like pecorino)

 - About 2 cups chopped arugula

 - 1 tablespoon lemon juice, or to taste

 - Put the garlic and pine nuts, plus a pinch of salt, into the mortar and pound it until the bits no longer jump out of the mortar.
 Add some of the cheese and some of the arugula a little at a time and keep pounding and mixing with the pestle.
 Keep doing this until you have a pretty good paste.
 Grind in the lemon juice, then drizzle in a little olive oil and keep grinding and pounding.
 Keep doing this, little by little, until the pesto is the consistency you want: You'll need between 1/4 and 1 cup, depending on how loose you want the sauce.